seanwash/dnc-topic-search/README.md

 ## Dev

-Run `$ npm run dev:be` to start the hapi.js server, and `$ npm run dev:fe` to start webpack and the dev server.
+Run `$ npm run dev` to start webpack and the dev server.

 ## Build Setup